Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: APPENDIX

 \subsection{Implementation Details}

 We describe the implementation of our generative model and sampling-based MPC algorithm, used for both offline data collection and online control.
-Code for data collection, model training and the bootstrapped SPC controller will be released upon acceptance.

 \paragraph*{Data Collection} We collect training data using a sampling-based MPC controller in simulation for a maximum of 2500 time steps per episodes in both tasks, which generates open-loop control sequences.
 For Push-T, trajectories are cubic splines with 4 control points; for Spot, they consist of 4 linearly interpolated waypoints.
 All data is represented in the world frame, not relative to the robot.
 Although we tested robot-centric representations, they did not yield performance improvements.
+For Spot, the manipulated object is modeled as a single free rigid body with empirically tuned mass, inertia, and friction, using simplified collision geometry and low base friction to approximate rolling behavior.
 We collected 67,667 Push-T sequences from 1,000 successful episodes and 211,832 Spot sequences from 1,700 episodes.
 For evaluation, we use fixed sets of randomly sampled initial states for each task, shared across all methods and runs to ensure consistency.

-\paragraph*{Training Details} We train a conditional flow-matching model with simple MLPs, using a batch size of 40,000 and the Adam optimizer (learning rate 0.0001, cosine annealing schedule, 500 warmup steps) over 1,000 epochs.
-The model predicts 4 control points conditioned on the current robot and object state and the previous replanning state (history length = 1).
-Orientations are represented using sine-cosine encodings of yaw angles.
-Although Spot expects velocity commands, we predict absolute positions and convert them to velocities via finite differences during online control.